universitytheater/utheater.github.io/_pages/get-involved/proposers.md

 The first step for any UT show is the proposal.
 Every year, UT invites all of its community members to propose a show that they think UT should put on.
 This typically means a show that you want to direct, but not necessarily!
 Anyone is welcome to submit a proposal for any show.
 We can't wait to hear your proposals!

-The proposal process works slightly differently for UT Mainstages, UT Workshops, and Dean's Men Mainstages; the processes for each are outlined below.
+The proposal process works slightly differently for UT Mainstages, UT Short Plays, and Dean's Men Mainstages; the processes for each are outlined below.

 These processes may vary lightly year-to-year, and while we will try to keep this up-to-date, it's a good idea to follow the instructions in the emails sent to the [UT General Listhost](/listhosts).
 More specific information about the broader proposal process can be found in the [bylaws](/bylaws#V-v-the-university-theater-proposal-process).